 Caching of equipment is prohibited.
 Storing any personal property, camping equipment or supplies is prohibited.
 Wilderness visitors may set up a base camp and travel from that camp to other spike camps during the course of one visit, but cannot leave any camps or equipment behind when leaving the Wilderness.
 This includes leaving such equipment as game cameras unattended within the Wilderness.

 -- Overnight camping is prohibited at all restoration sites.
 These sites are found at many lakes in the Mission Mountains and are marked with signs that read "Wilderness Restoration Site, No Camping."
 These sites have been damaged by over use and are closed to restore native ground cover and vegetation.
 Please find other suitable campsites.

-Stock users, please take note of the following important regulations.
-Due to stock impacts to fragile lakeshore sites, containment of livestock is prohibited within 200 feet of all lakes in the Mission Mountains Wilderness.
-Containment is defined as grazing, herding, tying, picketing, tethering, hobbling or hitching animals by any means within 200 feet of all lakes.
+Stock users please take note of the following important regulations.
+Due to stock impacts to fragile lakeshore sites containment of livestock is prohibited within 200 feet of all lakes in the Mission Mountains Wilderness.
+Containment is defined as grazing, herding, tying, picketing, tethering, hobbling and hitching animals by any means within 200 feet of all lakes.
 Campsites in these areas may be used, but please remove stock from the site as soon as they are loaded or unloaded.

 Learn more about why regulations may be necessary in wilderness